6 Best (+Fastest) VPNs for Connecting Multiple Devices in 2020Last Updated by Kate Hawkins on November 01, 2020

 Many VPNs claim to support several device connections but actually only allow you to connect 1 or 2 at a time.
 I’ve tested dozens that slowed my speed with every additional device I connected.
 Some even logged me out of my devices for no reason.

 I’ve ensured that the VPNs on this list all work with a minimum of 5 simultaneous device connections on a single subscription and without any dramatic decrease in speed.
-My top choice is NordVPN which has consistently fantastic speeds even with 6 devices connected.
+The top choice is NordVPN, which has consistently fantastic speeds even with 6 devices connected.
 But don’t just take my word for it — you can test it yourself and try it for free for 30 days.

 - Surfshark: Unlimited device connections and military-grade security but doesn’t auto-connect to the fastest server.

-- PIA: Up to 10 simultaneous connections but server connections are sometimes slow.
+- PIA: 10 simultaneous connections but server connections are sometimes slow.

-- PrivateVPN: Allows up to 6 connections but limited servers (150+ in 60 countries) available.
+- PrivateVPN: 6 connections but limited servers (150+ in 60 countries) available.

 - Zero bandwidth throttling for fastest possible speeds